-If a student drops a course and then adds another course at a later time after the 100% refund period, additional charges may result.
+If the student drops a course and adds another course at a later time during the 100% refund period, it may result in additional charges.
 Students should always add and drop a course during the same session to avoid these charges.